emilrueh/lua-genai/README.md

 A developer-friendly Lua interface for working with various generative AI providers, abstracting away provider-specific payload structures and response parsing so that using multiple models is easy.

+> ❤️ This is a work in progress so any help is highly appreciated!

 ## Features

-> ⚠️ This is a work in progress so any help is highly appreciated!

 - Use the `chat` object for integrated message history
 - For more granular control use the `genai` client directly if needed